Left Wing Extremism Division

 |1||Organisational Chart.||Download (38.5 KB)|

 - A number of Left Wing Extremist outfits have been operating in certain remote and poorly connected pockets of the country for a few decades now.
 In a significant development in 2004, the People’s War (PW), then operating in Andhra Pradesh, and the Maoist Communist Centre of India (MCCI), then operating in Bihar and adjoining areas, merged to form the CPI (Maoist) Party.
 The CPI (Maoist) Party, is the major Left Wing Extremist outfit responsible for a majority of incidents of violence and killing of civilians and security forces and has been included in the Schedule of Terrorist Organizations along with all its formations and front organizations under the Unlawful Activities (Prevention) Act, 1967.
 The CPI (Maoist) philosophy of armed insurgency to overthrow the Government is unacceptable under the Indian Constitution and the founding principles of the Indian State.
 The Government has given a call to the Left Wing Extremists to abjure violence and come for talks.
 This plea has been rejected by them, since they believe in violence as the means to capture State power.
 This has resulted in a spiraling cycle of violence in some parts of India.
 The poor and the marginalized sections like the tribal are bearing the brunt of this violence.
 Many well-meaning liberal intellectuals fall prey to the Maoist propaganda without understanding the true nature of Maoist insurgency doctrine which glorifies violence and believes in adopting the military line to capture power.
-Between 2004 to 2018 (up to 31.07.2018) around 7907 people have been killed by the LWE in different parts of India.
+Between 2004 to 2019 (up to 15.02.2019) 8016 people have been killed by the LWE in different parts of India.
 The majority of the civilians killed are tribal’s, often branded as ‘Police informers’ before being brutally tortured and killed.
 In fact, the tribal and the economically underprivileged sections, whose cause the Maoists claim to espouse, have been the biggest victims of the So-called ‘protracted peoples war’ of the CPI (Maoist) against the Indian state.

 The dynamics of Maoist insurgency: